Gopalakrishna Bharati

-Gopalakrishna Bharathi (கோபாலகிருஷ்ண பாரதி) (1810–1896) was a Tamil poet and a composer of Carnatic music.
+Gopalakrishna Bharathi (கோபாலகிருஷ்ண பாரதி) (1811–1881) was a Tamil poet and a composer of Carnatic music.
 He composed the Kathakalakshepam (கதாகாலக்ஷேபம்) Nandanar Charitram, two other works in this genre, and many independent kritis.

-Bharathi was a contemporary of Thyagaraja whom he is said to have met, and who asked him whether he had composed anything in the raga AbhOgi; Bharathi composed overnight one of his most popular kritis in rUpaka tALa, Sabhaapatikku vERu.
+Bharathi was a contemporary of Thyagaraja whom he is said to have met, and who asked him whether he had composed anything in the raga Ābhōgi.
+Bharathi composed overnight one of his most popular kritis in Rupaka Tala, Sabhapatikku Veru.
 The great Tamil literary figure, U. V. Swaminatha Iyer wrote two sources for Bhaarati's life: a biography of the composer and his own autobiography, which contains references to Bharathi, who was his guru in music.

 Early life

 Gopalakrishna Bharathi was born at Narimanam, near Nagapattinam.
 He spent his early days in Mudikondan, near Thiruvarur.
 A few years later he moved to Anandathandavapuram village, near Mayavaram where he lived almost his entire life.
 His father, grandfather, and great-grandfather were all veena exponents and scholars in Sanskrit.
 After losing his parents at an early age, he worked as a cook in a temple.
 He then met Govinda Yati, who taught him Hindu scripture, and then the musician Ramdas, who taught him Hindustani music.
 Gopalakrishna started his professional career after finding a patron named Annu Iyer.